software-students-fall2024/software-engineering-fall-2024-3-python-package-python-package-exercise/README.md

 2. **Daily Action**: Randomly generate positive reminders and suggestions for the day.
 3. **True Lover Generator**: Randomly generates a “true lover” profile for fun.
 4. **Lucky Day Generator**: Suggests a lucky day in the current month for the user.

+## A link to the Pytarot package on PyPI: https://pypi.org/project/pytarot/0.1.0/

 ## System Setup and Environment Configuration Guide